0xGeegZ/lets-fucking-game-v2/README.md

 Another challenge was integrating external data feeds using Chainlink's oracle system.
 This required a thorough understanding of how the system worked and careful attention to ensure that the data being used was accurate and reliable.

-Finally, we encountered some challenges in the cross-chain administration of the project.
+Finally, we encountered some challenges in the multi-chain administration of the project.

-Overall, these challenges highlight the complexity of developing a secure and trustworthy decentralized platform, and the need for careful planning and attention to detail in order to ensure its success.

 ## Accomplishments that we're proud of

 Throughout the development process of LFG, we encountered several challenges that required careful attention and problem-solving skills.
 Despite these challenges, we are proud to have accomplished several notable achievements:

 Firstly, we're proud of creating a platform that provides a more secure and trustworthy way for people to participate in online contests.
-With LFG's decentralized approach and smart contract technology, participants can be confident that the contests are fair and transparent, and the prizes are stored securely.
+With LFG's decentralized approach, participants can be confident that the contests are fair and transparent, and the prizes are stored securely before the contest start.

 We're also proud of integrating a gamified approach to contests, which we believe will increase engagement and participation from the community.
-By providing a fun and engaging way to participate in contests, we hope to create a more vibrant and active community on the LFG platform.
+By providing a fun and engaging way to participate in contests, we hope to create a more meaningful and rewarding experience for all users (players and creators).

 Finally, we're proud of our team's dedication and hard work in developing LFG from its initial concept to its current state.
 We believe that LFG has the potential to revolutionize the way online contests are organized and create new opportunities for people to participate in a more secure and fair way.